vicharak-in/shrike_fpga/Docs/verilog_style_guide.md

 # Verilog Style Guide for Shrike

 The renesas go configure software is a little  different from the vivado or Quartus Prime if you have used them before you will have to take care of these few things while design verilog for the same.

 Just read the log below to know about it.

 ## Synthesis attributes
-Yosys used for synthesizing verilog for renesas forge fpga requires a few synthesis attributes to properly synthesis the design.
+Yosys used for synthesizing verilog for renesas forge fpga on shrike requires a few synthesis attributes to properly synthesis the design.
 These attribute's are related to module hierarchy input output ports and clk;

 The main attributes are

- 1. (* top *) -- This is identifier for top module synthesizer will consider this modules as top module.
+ 1. (* top *) -- This is identifier for top module, synthesizer will consider this modules as top module.

- 2. (* iopad_external_pin, clkbuf_inhibit *) -- This should be used for hte clk signal so that the yosys creates a clk buffer for this signals path.
+ 2. (* iopad_external_pin, clkbuf_inhibit *) -- This should be used for the clk signal so that the yosys creates a clk buffer for this signals path.
 Use this in only top module.

  3. (* iopad_external_pin *) -- This needs to be used for every signal that needs to be mapped to the gpio.
-This the yosys will know not ot optimize it ot change its name.
-Only used this for top level io's not in every module.
+This the yosys will know not to optimize it or change its name.
+Only use this for top level io's not in every module.

- A example of all of these used in  a i2c example top
+ A example of all of these used in a i2c top

  ```
 (* top *) module  i2c_blink #( parameter I2C_SLAVE_ADR = 7'h32